SubhadipKundu1999/nodeJs/Readme.md

   in automated testing our source code consist two types of code, production code and test code

 ## Benifits:
-1. Test your frequently, in less time
+1. Test your code  frequently, in less time
 2. catch the bug before deploying
 3. Deploy with confidence
 4. Refactor your code with confidance: